srl-labs/sros-anysec-macsec-lab/README.md

 ### SROS Image

 The SROS vSIM image file used is 23.10R2, and is available under Nokia's internal registry.
-If you don't have access to it, then you must get the SROS image and manually import it to CLAB following the instructions [VRNETLAB](https://containerlab.dev/manual/vrnetlab/#vrnetlab).
+If you don't have access to it, then you must get the SROS image and manually import it to CLAB following the instructions at [VRNETLAB](https://containerlab.dev/manual/vrnetlab/#vrnetlab).

 The stepts are:
 ```bash